KernelTestFramework/ktf/README.md

 The quick start is to run the following commands.
 The content of the file tests/test.c will be executed.
 Note, the last command will block.

-Build a boot.iso from scratch, in the docker container.
+Build a ktf.iso from scratch, in the docker container.

 ```
 make clean
-make docker:boot.iso
+make docker:ktf.iso
 ```

 Boot the resulting image: